Genetically modified organisms

 SureFood® GMO SCREEN P35S:BAR Rice, Art.
 No. S2022

-Quantification is carried via the respective quantification of a GMO specific and plant matrix specific gene based on a respectively different calibration curve and the conversion to GMO plant /matrix DNA number of copies.
-This dimensionless unit multiplied by 100 yields the percentage value.
-The calibration curve is obtained via the dilution of a DNA standard and, on the basis of a defined GMO material, can also be specified precisely with an experimental correction factor.
+Quantification is carried out via the respective quantification of a GMO-specific gene and a plant matrix-specific gene using distinct calibration curves.
+This process converts the number of GMO plant/matrix DNA copies into a dimensionless unit, which is then multiplied by 100 to yield the percentage value.
+The calibration curve is created through the dilution of a DNA standard, and a defined GMO material can be precisely specified with an experimental correction factor.

 Soya: